finalclass/forus/README.md

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
+  * Start postgress server.
+If you have docker installed you can use: `./start-postgress.sh` script
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`